Towards Generalized Certified Robustness with Multi-Norm Training: Background

-The inner maximization problem is impossible to solve exactly.
-Thus, it is often under or over-approximated, referred to as adversarial training~\citep{madry2017towards,tramer2017ensemble} and certified training~\citep{gowal2018effectiveness,muller2022certified}, respectively.
-Further, the optimization described above is specific to certain \(p\) values and tends to be vulnerable to other perturbation types.
-To address this, previous research has introduced various methods to train networks adversarially robust against multiple perturbations (\(l_1\), \(l_2\), and \(l_{\infty}\)) simultaneously.
-In our work, we concentrate on how to train networks to be \emph{certifiably} robust against multiple $l_p$ ($l_2$, $l_\infty$) perturbations.
+The inner maximization problem is often approximated through adversarial training~\citep{madry2017towards} or certified training~\citep{gowal2018effectiveness,muller2022certified}.
+However, such methods are typically tailored to specific $p$ values, leaving networks vulnerable to other perturbations.
+To address this, prior work has only trained networks to be \emph{adversarially} robust against multiple perturbations ($l_1, l_2, l_\infty$).
+Our focus is on training networks to be \emph{certifiably} robust to multiple $l_p$ perturbations.